Patent My Idea: Everything You Need to Know

 If a patent was issued after the year 1976, then you can view its entire text digitally, or else you’ll have to use the TIFF viewer for patents prior to that.
 Take a look at all the drawings and the claims sections for every patent, which will help you discover similarities or contrasts amongst your invention and others.
 Document these references and complete a keyword search if you’re not sure how to find a proper subclass.

 If you need help learning how to patent your idea, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.